build-on-aws/content/posts/parameters-and-secrets-lambda-extension-with-python/index.md

 ### Before we start

-You will need an AWS Account and a basic knowledge of the Console to begin with, if you'd like to use SAM or CDK versions, a working knowledge of those will be useful too.
+You will need an AWS Account and a basic knowledge of the Console to begin with; if you'd like to use the SAM or CDK versions, a working knowledge of those will be useful too.
 Log in to your account and make sure you are in a region that [supports the extension](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_lambda.html#retrieving-secrets_lambda_ARNs)

 ![Make sure you are in a region that supports the extension](images/correct-region.png)

 ### Storing our secret
 For this exercise we'll focus on Secrets Manager.
-Navigating there in the console we'll store our secret as a key value pair.
+After navigating there in the console we'll store our secret as a key value pair.
 This can be whatever you want but for my example I'm going to store a key of ``testKey`` and a value of ``testValue``

 ![Creating Our Secret Key and Value](images/secret-key-value.png)